General Implementation

 • Include multiple and frequent touchpoints for volunteers and older adults and key contacts for both.
 Dedicated, hands-on staff and/or highly trained senior volunteers or interns are important.
 Concerns will arise and staff need to respond quickly to allay volunteer anxieties.
 Human services programming of this sort cannot run on “autopilot.”

-• It can be challenging to build trust and credibility by phone, especially with older adults who are vulnerable and often underserved.
-Use of culturally sensitive volunteers who are bilingual and come from the communities in which they are serving can help to build that trust and credibility.
+• It can be challenging to build trust and credibility by phone.
+Volunteers who are bilingual and come from the communities in which they are serving can help to build that trust and credibility.
 Use your organization as the pass through for contacts until this trust is built.

 • If possible, separate the roles of the volunteer coordinator from the implementation staff.
 This will help the implementation staff to focus on keeping the program moving forward while the volunteer coordinator focuses on volunteer recruitment, onboarding and retention.